By Paul Benowitz

 Most days, we received the English language Taipei Times, and there were always saber-rattling articles about the 800-pound elephant in the room — not the subject of this travel piece.

 Our spot-on travel agent was Taipei-based My Taiwan Tour.
 Most arrangements were smoothly Skyped when our awake-time hours coincided.
+If you also plan to go on a vacation, you may consider working with a travel agent who will arrange your flights, accommodations, short term parking services, and other activities.

 #1205 Lungshan Temple is cited as the best-preserved temple in Taiwan.